9 Ways Sex Can Help You Beat The January Blues

 Try mutual masturbation whether manually or with sex toys, oral sex and even massage, using your nimble fingers to explore each other in new, enticing ways.
 If this increases your arousal, but penetrative sex still isn’t possible, make sure you use plenty of good quality lubricant, such as YES organic lube.

 A final tip to having really good sex this Blue Monday is take your focus away from having an orgasm, as this can actually hinder your chances of achieving one.
-Stay in the moment and enjoy the sensations that you’re sharing with your partner, and you’re much more likely to climax, which is a sure fire way to boost your mood!
+Sex is about pleasure and having fun so stay in the moment and enjoy the sensations that you’re sharing with your partner, and you’re much more likely to climax, which is a sure fire way to boost your mood!